 VC: We heard that they’ve revamped the Alpha Course curriculum recently, and updated it.
 So, what does that look like?

 Ken: A lot of people have had an experience with Alpha.
-Alpha has been around for a number of years, and you might be used to the "talking head" presentations, where someone gets up and speaks for 20-30 minutes.
+Alpha has been around for a number of years, and you might be used to the “talking head” presentations, where someone gets up and speaks for 20-30 minutes.
 And those were good, but they’ve redone Alpha.
-They’ve created the curriculum around dynamic videos that centre around one big question about faith or Christianity or meaning.
+They’ve created the curriculum around dynamic videos that center around one big question about faith or Christianity or meaning.
 The videos were actually shot around the world, with lots of interviews with different people.
 It’s a new approach.
 It’s much more of a discussion.